Tropical storm Elsa nears landfall in Cuba around Bay of Pigs

 The Miami-based NHC said in an alert that tornadoes were possible across southern Florida on Monday afternoon and into Tuesday.

-The approach of the storm forced Florida officials to demolish the remaining portion of a condo building that collapsed 11 days ago, killing at least 24 people with over 120 still missing.
+The approach of the storm forced Florida officials to demolish the remaining portion of a condo building : here that collapsed 11 days ago, killing at least 24 people with over 120 still missing.

 Elsa, which was downgraded from a hurricane on Saturday, has caused flooding, blown off roofs, toppled trees and damaged agriculture and infrastructure throughout the Caribbean, from Barbados and Jamaica to Haiti and the Dominican Republic.